 • You may make payments as frequently as you'd like

-• The SCDMV will not send you any payment reminders or bills, but you will be sent a letter 20 days before the end of your payment plan period (six months)
+• The SCDMV will not send you any payment reminders or bills, but you will be sent a letter 20 days before the end of your payment plan period (12 months)

 • As each payment is received, the money will be applied to your oldest suspension

-• Once you pay all fees, you are eligible for a regular (Class D) driver's license
+• Once you pay all fees, you are eligible for a regular (Class D) driver's license, beginner's permit or CDL (retests for H endorsement must be complete).

-You may make a payment towards the amount you owe in person or by mail, but your final payment must be paid in person.
-You must make application to renew your regular driver's license at an SCDMV office after the final payment is made.
+You may make a payment towards the amount you owe in person, by mail or online, but your final payment must be paid in person.
+You must fill out an application to renew your regular driver's license at an SCDMV office after the final payment is made.

 If you're mailing in your payment, mail it to the address below: